cardano-foundation/CIPs/CIP-0116/README.md

 This CIP should not follow a conventional versioning scheme, rather it should be altered via pull request before a hardforks to add new a JSON schema to align with new ledger ers.
 Each schema must be standalone and not reuse definitions between eras.
 Authors MUST follow the [Schema Scope](#scope-of-the-schema), [Schema Design Principles](#schema-design-principles) and [Schema Conventions](#schema-conventions).

 Furthermore, for each subsequent schema, the [changelog](./changelog.md) must be updated.
-Authors must clearly articulate the changes which has been made between the last schema and the new one being added.
+Authors must clearly articulate the deltas between schemas.

 ## Rationale: how does this CIP achieve its goals?